JuhoErvasti/tat/README.md

 basically as project management because creating and managing issues feels clunky and unnecessary without any collaborators.

-For the first proper version the following are still under development:

-- CI

-Further features I've considered for future versions:
+Features I've considered for future versions:

 <details>
 <summary>More details</summary>

   Most important:

+  - Support and tests for more vector drivers
   - Optimize performance
     - Some drivers such as CSV and WFS are slow even with a fairly small number of features